AsoStrife/Computer-Vision-Project/README.md

 ![LBP](https://raw.githubusercontent.com/AsoStrife/Computer-Vision-Project/master/Docs/images/dataset_LBP.png)

+*Picture 3: the LBP result on Yale Faces Dataset*

 With `--classifier` you can choose which classifier to use between SVM, KNN and NaiveBayes (obviously for each classifier you must perform the training of the model).

 By default LBP is performed splitting the images in 12x12 blocks.